Patrizio Oliva: Debut

 Within two months of winning gold at the Moscow Olympics, Oliva turned professional.
-His first fight was on 11 October 1980 against Italian based Brazilian Nelson Gomes in Naples, Italy.
+His first fight was on 11 October 1980 against Italian-based Brazilian Nelson Gomes in Naples, Italy.
 Oliva defeated Gomes on points over six rounds to secure his first victory as a professional.

 Early fights

 After Oliva's first win in the professional ranks, he then went on a run of victories.
 From October 1980 to August 1981, Oliva won thirteen straight fights before he fought for his first title belt, the Italian light welterweight title against Giuseppe Russi on 4 November 1981 in Ischia.
-Oliva handled Russi with ease winning the title with a second round knockout.
-Oliva followed his first title win by winning a further eleven straight fight between November 1981 and October 1982.
+Oliva handled Russi with ease, winning the title with a second-round knockout.
+Oliva followed his first title win by winning a further eleven straight fights between November 1981 and October 1982.

 European title

-This left Oliva with a record of 25 victories with no losses and earned him a fight against Frenchman Robert Gambini for a chance to win for his first major title, the European light welterweight title.
+This left Oliva with a record of 25 victories with no losses and earned him a fight against Frenchman Robert Gambini for a chance to win his first major title, the European light welterweight title.
 Oliva was again victorious and took the title from Gambini on points over twelve rounds.
 Gambini retired from boxing after the fight.

 Oliva continued his run of career victories by winning his first 48 fights, including a victory over Ubaldo Nestor Sacco in 1986 to capture the WBA light welterweight title.
 Oliva defended the title twice before losing to Juan Martin Coggi by KO in 1987.
 After a two-year rest, Oliva came back and went on to win his next 9 fights, setting up a shot at WBC welterweight title holder James McGirt in 1992.
 Oliva lost via unanimous decision, and retired after the bout with a record of 57–2–0.